-In 1962, Leinsdorf had the great privilege of succeeding Charles Munch in Boston, but he only stayed there for seven years, discouraged by the incessant lobbying and administrative complications which diverted fis attention away from music.
+In 1962, Leinsdorf had the great privilege of succeeding Charles Munch in Boston, but he only stayed there for seven years, discouraged by the incessant lobbying and administrative complications which diverted his attention away from music.
 He was also reproached for his reluctance to invite famous soloists.
 The management of the Boston Symphony thought that great soloists would attract a larger audience, but Leinsdorf deplored the fact that many of them came more to show off than to make music.
-Whenever he could, he avoided hiring any soloists and instead, called upon musicians from the orchestra.
+Whenever he could, he avoided hiring any soloists and called instead upon musicians from the orchestra.
 He refused to conduct the Chopin Concertos, considering that the role of the orchestra was too meager.

 A pianist himself, he confided in an interview with Piano Quarterly in 1986 that the only pianist he would have invited, regardless of the concerto he offered, would have been Vladimir Horowitz.
 It was thus a great honor for Eugene Istomin to have been invited twice to Boston, performing Beethoven concertos under his direction.
 Istomin sometimes found him a little too strict, but he had great admiration for the conductor and the musician, whose repertoire and curiosity were infinitely rich.
 Their relationship was marked by a sense of mutual respect and cordial friendship.

 1965, July 17.
 Tanglewood.
 Beethoven, Concerto No. 3.
 Boston Symphony.